 - Divide batter among prepared pans.
 If desired, top with holiday sprinkles.

-- Bake for about 35-45 minutes for full-size pans, or until a toothpick inserted in the center comes out clean.
+- Bake for about 40-50 minutes for full-size pans, or until a toothpick inserted in the center comes out clean and the surface springs back when pressed gently.
 If using mini pans, begin checking on them at about 25 minutes, then continue checking every five minutes until a toothpick comes out clean.

 - Allow to cool before serving.